Frequently Asked Questions

 What is Air Display?

-Air Display allows an assortment of devices (iOS devices, Android tablets, Macs, and Windows PCs) to be used as an additional display for a Mac computer.
+Air Display allows an assortment of devices (iOS devices, Android tablets, Macs, and Windows PCs) to be used as additional displays for a Mac computer.
 In the past, we supported Windows PCs as hosts for Air Display, but now only Mac hosts are supported.

-Air Display 3 allows you to use up to four client devices as interactive screens for your Mac, either over USB cables or wirelessly.
+Air Display 3 allows you to use up to four client devices as interactive screens for your Mac.

 Like a normal computer monitor, by default Air Display is set to function in Extended Desktop mode, which will have the device display behave just like an any other external screen once connected.